- Corporate Security

 Purchasing business interruption insurance is one option some companies use to mitigate such a risk, although such policies cover only loss or damage to tangible items and not lost profits.
 In any case, there is no doubt that business interruptions are best to be avoided.

 Similar to the fear of regulatory or legislative changes, political risk and uncertainty also factored among the twelve most common survey responses.
-Sudden changes in the political winds can have very real consequences for companies, as has been illustrated clearly with the recent arrest of Huawei’s CFO in Canada.
+Sudden changes in the political winds can have very real consequences for companies, as has been illustrated clearly with the arrest of Huawei’s CFO in Canada.

 Furthermore, recent threats of tariffs to be imposed against China and Europe by the United States also impacts business prospects for many companies operating within their borders.
 As with the fear of economic slowdown, the best way to deal with political risk is to make contingency plans well in advance regarding how to deal with potential disturbances to certain markets or supply chains.
 While no single company can control such systematic risks, those that position themselves to be resilient in the face of external shocks have the best chance to handle political uncertainty in stride.